TTTAttributedLabel/TTTAttributedLabel/README.md

 - `highlightedShadowRadius` / `highlightedShadowOffset` / `highlightedShadowColor`
 - `truncationTokenString`

+####Accessibility

+As of version 1.1.0, `TTTAttributedLabel` contains support for `UIAccessibility`, which allows vision-impared and other VoiceOver users to tap on embedded links.  `accessibilityValue` is set for URL, phone number, and date links.
+Developers who wish to change this behavior or provide custom values should create a subclass and override `accessibilityElements`.

 ## Installation

 [CocoaPods](http://cocoapods.org) is the recommended method of installing TTTAttributedLabel.
 Simply add the following line to your `Podfile`: